 90. Explain five best practices that we can follow while writing multithreaded code in programming language?

-Answer: When writing concurrent code in Java, the following are some best practices to be keep in mind:
+Answer: When writing concurrent code in Java the following are some best practices to be kept in mind:

 ● Always name our thread as this help in debugging.

 ● Minimise the scope of your synchronisation.
 Rather than making the whole method synchronised, be mindful that only the critical section should be synchronised.

 ● Opt for volatile over synchronisation if you have the option to.

 ● We must use a higher level of concurrency utilities instead of waiting() and notify for inter-thread communication.